Psychedelics for Biohacking and Performance

 What is Microdosing?

-Microdosing seems to have captivated biohacking enthusiasts more than any other of the many transient self-improvement trends.
 Concurrent with the resurgence of psychedelic science, awareness of microdosing has gained considerable popularity in recent years.
 So, what exactly is it?

 Microdosing Psychedelics for Creativity

-Results showed significant improvements in both convergent and divergent thinking among participants, providing strong evidence for the creativity-enhancing properties of microdosing.
-However, the lack of a placebo control group in this study means that the perceived improvement in creativity could be an effect of placebo.
+Results showed significant improvements in both convergent and divergent thinking among participants, providing evidence for the creativity-enhancing properties of microdosing.
+However, the lack of a placebo control group in this study means that the improvement in creativity could be an effect of placebo.

-Though not generalizable, the above findings could be used to inform future investigations.
+The above findings could be used to inform future investigations.

 Microdosing Psychedelics for Focus and Productivity